abdunnasir/jenkins_demo/README.md

-# jenkins_demo
-No jenkin file is added
+This repo dont have jenkins file